 During the trial you will be asked to take part in regular tests and assessments at appointments, including: blood tests, an ECG (a routine heart trace), breathing assessments, questionnaires about physical functioning and your mental health, and cognitive assessments (memory, problem solving etc).

-Trial centres across the UK will then open throughout 2020 in: Aberdeen, Birmingham, Cambridge, Dundee, East London, Glasgow, Inverness, Irvine, Newcastle, Salford and Southampton.
+Trial centres across the UK will open throughout 2020/21 in: Aberdeen, Birmingham, Cambridge, East London, Inverness, Irvine, Newcastle, Salford and Southampton.

-Alongside pausing recruitment, there will also be a delay in opening of new trial centres across the UK.
+Due to the coronavirus pandemic, there has been a delay in opening of new trial centres across the UK.

 Who can take part?